-If ‘consent to let’ is granted, you would still be able to keep your residential mortgage.
+If ‘consent to let’ is granted, you would still be able to keep your current mortgage.
 However, you may have to pay an admin fee (usually £7) and you may see a rise in the interest rate on your mortgage.

 What do I do if ‘consent to let’ is refused?